ssenmosip/mosip-temp-documentation/FRS-Administrator-Services.md

 Decommissioning a device means removing the device from the zone permanently.
 The portal allows the Zonal Admin to decommission the device.
 The Zonal Admin can un-map the device associated with the registration center before decommissioning the device, but he/she can also decommission the device  without un-mapping the associated resources.
 In the situation, the associated resources are automatically un-mapped.
 The system validates user's role and decommissions the selected device(s).
 Once the device is decommissioned, it cannot be retrieved.
 On successful validation, the system provides a notification.

 #### 5.3.5 Map/Un-map/Re-map Device to a Center [**[↑]**](#table-of-content)
 The portal allows Zonal Admin to map the devices to the registration center by providing the Device ID and Registration Center ID.
 The registration center must belong to Zonal Admin’s  zone.
-The system validates the provide data and privileges of Zonal Admin.
-On successful validation, The system maps that device to the selected registration center and once the device is mapped to the registration center, it is not displayed in the list of available devices until un-mapped.
+The system validates the provide data and user's role.
+On successful validation, the system maps that device to the selected registration center and once the device is mapped to the registration center, it is not displayed in the list of available devices until it is un-mapped.

 If the device is not mapped with the registration center, it cannot be recognized by the system to perform any operation in that center.
 The system track the device by serial number and other attributes of the device.
 If the device is already mapped with another registration center, Zonal Admin must un-map the device first and then map to his/her registration center.
-Once the mapping is completed successfully, the system provides the notification.
+Once the mapping is completed successfully, the system provides the notification else provides an respective error notification.

 ### 5.4 User Management [**[↑]**](#table-of-content)
 #### 5.4.1 View User
-The system allows Zonal Admin to view the list of users by providing the registration center ID.
-The system validates the provided data, the privileges allocated to user and provides user’s details (ID, Name, Last Name, Role, Registration Center ID, Date of Birth, Gender, Contact Number, Email ID etc…) already mapped to the specified registration center on successful validation.
+The portal allows Zonal Admin to view the list of users by providing the registration center ID.
+The system validates the provided data, user's role, and provides user’s details (ID, Name, Last Name, Role, Registration Center ID, Date of Birth, Gender, Contact Number, Email ID etc…) already mapped to the specified registration center on successful validation.
 #### 5.4.2 Create User
-Using the system, Zonal Admin/Central Admin will register the user (registration officer, supervisor) on portal by providing the following required details of the user:
+Using the portal, Zonal Admin/Central Admin will register the user (registration officer, supervisor) on portal by providing the following required details of the user:
  * User ID
  * First Name
  * Date of Birth